-The case of Gustave & Co v Macfield Ltd [2007] NZCA 205 at [30] set out a lengthy list as to the relevant matters to be taken in to consideration, and includes recognising when there is a specific characteristic that adversely impacts on a person’s ability to recognise their own best interests and that may be physical or mental infirmity; age; or illness.
-Another factor is that unconscionability will arise when the stronger party knows of the other party’s weakness, and that may be actual or constructive knowledge (Fa’agutu at [114], citing Gustave & Co v Macfield Ltd at [30].
+Gustav & Co v Macfield Ltd [2007] NZCA 205 at [30] set out a lengthy list as to the relevant matters to be taken in to consideration, and includes recognising when there is a specific characteristic that adversely impacts upon a person’s ability to recognise their own best interests and that may be physical or mental infirmity, age, or illness.
+Another factor is that unconscionability will arise when the stronger party knows of the other party’s weakness.
+Knowledge may be actual or constructive.

-In consideration of the factors set out in the Gustav case, Walker J concluded that Mr Derhamy had actual knowledge of Mr Ali’s disability as he knew Mr Ali was dying, and it was for that reason that Mr Ali and Mr Derhamy engaged in discussions on religion and the afterlife.
-Further, her Honour noted that the law provides that in order for a person to have taken advantage of a specific disability, it does not have to be “active extraction of a benefit”, it can be passive.
-(Fa’agutu at [120], referring to O’Connor v Hart [1985] 1 NZLR 159 at 171.)
-However, in Mr Derhamy’s case, he actively took advantage because of his determined encouragement to enter the Ali Mudharaba.
+In consideration of the factors set out in Gustav, Walker J concluded that Mr Derhamy had actual knowledge of Mr Ali’s disability as he knew Mr Ali was dying, and it was for that reason that Mr Ali and Mr Derhamy engaged in discussions on religion and the afterlife.
+Further, her Honour noted that the law provides that in order for a person to have taken advantage of a specific disability, it does not have to be “active extraction of a benefit”, it can be passive (at [120], referring to O’Connor v Hart [1985] 1 NZLR 159 at 171.)
+However, in Mr Derhamy’s case, he actively took advantage because of his determined encouragement to enter into the Ali Mudharaba.
 As a result, the agreement was set aside because an unconscionable bargain was made out.
-Fa’agutu at [122].
-Interestingly, the explicit issue of religiosity did not arise in the decision-making process here for Walker J because the requirements of unconscionable conduct merely required the determination of whether Mr Ali had a conditional characteristic, inter alia, that created an inequality, and his frailty and ill health would meet that criteria, and Mr Derhamy actually knew of that characteristic.
+Interestingly, the explicit issue of religiosity did not arise in the decision-making process here for Walker J because the requirements of unconscionable conduct merely required the determination of whether Mr Ali had a conditional characteristic that created an inequality.
+His frailty and ill health met that criteria, and Mr Derhamy actually knew of that characteristic.
 Consequently, religion and the secular could remain at arm’s length and caused no issue for Walker J in coming to this conclusion.

-For the purposes of this Case Comment, the fourth and final issue to be determined was that of breach of fiduciary obligations,

 Breach of Fiduciary Obligations

-Ms Fa’agutu alleged that Mr Dehamy owed her a fiduciary duty, and that it was breached.
+Ms Fa’agutu alleged that Mr Derhamy owed her a fiduciary duty, and that it was breached.
 It was asserted that the Ali Mudharaba’s nature gave rise to a relationship that was akin to a fiduciary relationship, firstly because of the autonomous discretion of the person managing the investor’s funds, and secondly, the position of trust and confidence placed upon that person, which was vital to set up the Ali Mudharaba.
-(Fa’agutu at [125]-[126]).

-Walker J confirmed that when an agreement was set aside because of undue influence and/or unconscionable conduct, it would not be a large step to take to establish that the influencer was a fiduciary.
-Thus, in such a relationship there will be: (Fa’agutu at [125], citing Liggett v Kensington [1993] 1 NZLR (CA) at 281.
+Walker J confirmed that when an agreement was set aside because of undue influence and/or unconscionable conduct, it would not be a large step to establish that the influencer was a fiduciary.
+Thus, in such a relationship there will be (at [125], citing Liggett v Kensington [1993] 1 NZLR (CA) at 281):

 … elements of reliance, confidence or trust between them often arising out of an imbalance in strength or vulnerability in relation to the exercise of rights, powers or the use of information affecting their interests.
 Telling indications may be that persons having taken, or been entrusted with, opportunity to protect or benefit others stand in a position also to prefer their own interests.